-- (1) the average of the hours worked by the employee over the preceding 12 months or; - (2) the actual hours of work at the time of commencement of leave. - (ix) 'Parental Leave' means adoption leave, maternity leave, special maternity leave and partner leave, as appropriate. - (x) 'Personal Leave' for the purposes of this clause means absence due to personal illness or injury. - (xi) 'Spouse' means a person who is married or a person who is in a significant relationship within the meaning of the Relationships Act 2003.
+- the average of the hours worked by the employee over the preceding 12 months or; - (2) the actual hours of work at the time of commencement of leave. - (xi) 'Personal Leave' for the purposes of this clause means absence due to personal illness or injury. - (xii) 'Primary Caregiver' means a person who assumes the principal role of providing care and attention to a child.
+The Primary Caregiver is the person who meets the child's physical needs more than anyone else.
+Only one person can be a child's Primary Caregiver on a particular day.
+The employer may require confirmation of Primary Caregiver status. - (xiii) 'Secondary Caregiver' means a person who has parental responsibility for the child but is not the Primary Caregiver. - (xiv) 'Spouse' means a person who is married or a person who is in a significant relationship within the meaning of the Relationships Act 2003.